44axdm/44axdm/README.md

 - 👋 Hi, I’m @44axdm
-- 👀 I’m interested in ...
+- 👀 I’m interested in Hacking/Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Etical Hacking

-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me.
+Email;
-- 📫 How to reach me ...
+- battleplayer80@gmail.com

 <!---
 44axdm/44axdm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.